-This tutorial will guide you on how to setup Cloudflare in WordPress and how CDN makes your site load faster and more secured through SSL technology on your WordPress website.
+This tutorial will guide you on how to set up Cloudflare on WordPress and how CDN makes your site load faster and more secured through SSL technology on your WordPress website.

-If you do not have yet your site configured to Cloudflare you might want to read our step by step tutorial on how to setup Cloudflare CDN to your website.
+If you do not have your site configured to Cloudflare you might want to read our step-by-step tutorial on how to setup Cloudflare CDN to your website.
 This will thoroughly guide you in setting up your website to Cloudflare.

 Applying for an SSL certificate from Cloudflare is easy and it’s free, you may read this tutorial for detailed instructions on how to get free SSL certificate from Cloudflare.